-The Dean of Students shall periodically review the activities of all student organizations to determine if they are acting in compliance with college regulations.
-Charges of violations of college regulations may be brought up against any recognized organization and shall be heard by the Dean of Students or at his/her discretion, by the ad hoc Constitution Review Committee.
-The Dean of Students or the Committee may request the presentation of oral and documentary evidence at the hearing prepared.
+The Dean of Students and Housing for Student Success shall periodically review the activities of all student organizations to determine if they are acting in compliance with college regulations.
+Charges of violations of college regulations may be brought up against any recognized organization and shall be heard by the Dean of Students and Housing for Student Success at their discretion by the ad hoc Constitution Review Committee.
+The Dean of Students and Housing for Students and Housing for Student success or the Committee may request the presentation of oral and documentary evidence at the hearing prepared.

-The Dean of Students or the Committee may recommend to the President anyone or any combination of the following penalties upon an organization after consideration of the evidence presented at the hearing:
+The Dean of Students and Housing for Student Success or the Committee may recommend to the President any one or any combination of the following penalties upon an organization after consideration of the evidence presented at the hearing: